ammonshepherd/git-for-beginners/GitTutorial/git-compared.md

 <p>Remember our snapshot folder?
 It was kind of distracting to see that
   folder in your working directory.
 When you turn a directory into a Git repository, Git creates a similar directory.
-Implementing a convention used by operating systems, the folder is named <code>.git</code>.
+Implementing a convention used by operating systems, the folder is named <span class="terms">.git</span>.
 The period preceding the folder name means that, by default, your file showing application (File Explorer on Windows or the Finder app in MacOS) hides that folder from view.
 (You can change this preference in the settings